bathtub/llvm-gcc/gcc/config/sparc/sparc.md

 			gen_df_reg (set_src, 1)));
   DONE;
 })

-;; SPARC-V9 conditional move instructions.
+;; SPARC V9 conditional move instructions.

 ;; We can handle larger constants here for some flavors, but for now we keep ;; it simple and only allow those constants supported by all flavors.